Niterói circus fire

-The Niterói circus fire occurred on December 17, 1961 in the city of Niterói, Brazil.
-A fire in the tent housing a sold-out performance by the Gran Circus Norte-Americano caused more than 500 deaths.
+A fire occurred in the tent housing a sold-out performance by the Gran Circus Norte-Americano on 17 December 1961 in the city of Niterói, Brazil caused more than 500 deaths.
 It is the worst fire disaster to occur in Brazil.

 Circus

-The Gran Circus Norte-Americano premiered in Niterói on December 15, 1961.
+The Gran Circus Norte-Americano premiered in Niterói on 15 December 1961.
 It was advertised as the most complete circus in Latin America, with approximately 60 performers, 20 other employees and 150 animals.
 Circus owner Danilo Stevanovich had purchased a new tent made of nylon and weighing six tons.
 The circus arrived in Niterói one week before the premiere, and was set up in the Praça Expedicionário in the city center.
-The circus tent imported from India had been advertised as being made of nylon, but was actually cotton treated with paraffin wax, a highly flammable material.
+The circus tent imported from India had been advertised as being made of nylon, but was actually cotton which, like the tent in the Hartford circus fire, had been treated with paraffin wax, a highly flammable material.

 Fire

-The fire occurred with 3,000 people present under the big top, and during the trapeze act.
+The fire occurred during the flying trapeze act, with 3,000 people present under the big top.
 One of the artists later recounted that she had been waiting on the platform for her partner who was on the trapeze when she spotted the fire.
 In an effort not to make him fall she waited until he landed on the platform before alerting him, and they jumped into the net under them and escaped the tent.
 There was at least one reported instance of a Boy Scout in attendance using a pocket knife to slit the walls of the tent open to make another exit.
 In a little over five minutes, the circus was completely devoured by the flames.

 All of the circus' 150 animals were rescued and none had been under the big top at the time of the fire, although three elephants broke from their chains and escaped.